derrick12/pythonapp/README.md

 # python app
-To acces this app first clone the repo here
+To acces this app first clone the repo